 Let’s say I have created a wonderful web application related to Kid’s Parenting Tips and it is big hit now.
 (Although I don’t have any kids yet!!
 J J).
 So people around the world wish to get those wonderful tips from my application.
 However, fame comes with problems!!!

 I have hosted my application in an azure cloud service in West Europe region.
-A good number of users located in Asia are accessing my application and they reported very low latency, low bandwidth and slow loading of my web application; in short poor performance.
+A good number of users located in Asia are accessing my application and they reported very high latency, low bandwidth and slow loading of my web application; in short poor performance.
 This is because; users in Europe are getting served from Europe data center only which is fine however Asia users are also getting served from the same Europe datacenter hosted application and hence poor performance.
 What I want is, users from Asia should get request served from nearest datacenter to their physical location which is Asia datacenter.
 Hence it is much obvious that I should host copy of my parenting web application in Asia region datacenter as well.

 But the problem still remains, even if I have copy of my application hosted in Asia region, how do I make sure that users from Asia are getting request served from Asia region only and Europe users get request served from Europe region datacenter hosted application only?